jorge97710/prototipo-videojuego-el-pro-de-marlon/README.md

 ___
 ### Assets

-Asset file has only the meta files and the scripts.
+Asset directory has only the meta files and scripts used in this build.
 You'll need to download the Beat'em up Assets shown in the prerequisites section for this to function properly.
 ___
 ### Engine